clarabrorson/Mindfulness-Application/README.md

 - API Quotes Functionality: Inspirational Zen quotes fetched from an API and displayed in a modal to motivate and inspire coders during breaks.

 - Stretching & Yoga: Access stretching and yoga exercises specifically designed for desk workers.
-Learn techniques for relieving tension, improving posture, and enhancing overall well-being during long coding sessions..
+Learn techniques for relieving tension, improving posture, and enhancing overall well-being during long coding sessions.

 ## Availability